 My Airbag Didn’t Deploy in My Car.
 Am I Eligible for Product Liability?

 There’s no such thing as a “good” car accident, but there is always a best-case scenario.
 That scenario being, of course, the airbags deployed, and no one was injured.
 Auto accident statistics confirm that these dangerous collisions happen with regularity.
-The National Highway Traffic Safety Administration estimates that 50,457 lives were saved due to frontal airbags, between the years of 1987 and 2017.1 While airbags have been associated with minor injuries, such as abrasions, contusions and lacerations, their ability to reduce morbidity in an accident is indisputable.
+The National Highway Traffic Safety Administration estimates that 50,457 lives were saved due to frontal airbags, between the years 1987 and 2017.1 While airbags have been associated with minor injuries, such as abrasions, contusions and lacerations, their ability to reduce morbidity in an accident is indisputable.
 But who is responsible if your airbag fails to deploy?
 You may have grounds to file an airbag failed to deploy lawsuit.

 Step One: Identify If Your Injury Was A Direct Result Of The Air Bag

 A licensed physician will tell you if you were injured as a result of the airbag malfunction.
 If your physician determines that your injuries were a result of your malfunctioning airbag, you may have cause to consult with an attorney.